Middleboro MA Homes & Real Estate

 If art is your interest, you’d be remiss to ignore True Grit Art Gallery, right on Center Street downtown, featuring over twenty local fine artists’ works of paint, pottery, photography and more.

-Robbins Museum of Archaeology has an impressive collection of over 3,000 artifacts, rare books and pictures dating back four times as many years into the past.
+Robbins Museum of Archaeology has an impressive collection of over 3,000 artifacts, excavation records, as well as rare books and pictures.
+It also houses the Museum Book Store with exclusive publications and rare finds on archaeology and cultural history in New England.
 Standing just across the street, Middleborough Historical Museum is actually comprised of seven historical buildings, and famously features the General and Mrs. Tom Thumb Collection.

 For the history buffs: Peter Oliver was an important and influential judge and business owner in town in the 1700s.
 Today, his home and property are available for garden parties, historical tours and even ghost tours!
 The public Oliver Mill Park is located across the street, where the annual Herring Run Festival is held.

 The Middleboro Antique Co-op has almost 100 vendors spread out over 20,000 square feet on two levels of bright and diverse collections of antique goods.